peterdsharpe/AeroSandbox/README.md

 * `battery_capacity` -> Joules
 * `battery_capacity_watt_hours` -> Watt-hours.

 All angles are in radians, except for α and β which are in degrees due to long-standing aerospace convention.
-(In any case, units are marked on all inputs.)
+(In any case, units are marked on all function docstrings.)

+If you wish to use other units, consider using `aerosandbox.tools.units` to convert easily.

 ## Project Details